Statement introduced before Junos OS Release 7.4.

 To specify more than one tracing operation, include multiple flag statements.

-On Junos OS Evolved, traceoptions is hidden for op, event, and commit scripts.
+On Junos OS Evolved, traceoptions is disabled for op, event, and commit scripts.
 Instead, Junos OS Evolved enables default tracking and trace messages that are logged under /var/log/traces.

 If you do not include this statement, no global tracing operations are performed.